 MP for Leeds South West and Morley

 Mark Sewards is a Labour (Co-op) MP for Leeds South West and Morley, elected in July 2024.
-He sits on the Education Committee (since October 2024) and previously served on the Non-Domestic Rating (Multipliers and Private Schools) Bill committee in December 2024.
+He currently serves on the Education Committee (since October 2024) and has previously participated in committee work on the Non-Domestic Rating (Multipliers and Private Schools) Bill in December 2024.
+He is described as a centrist within his party.

-Declares six financial interests, including four entries for visits outside the UK, one entry for donations and other support for MP activities, and one entry for gifts, benefits and hospitality from UK sources.
+Declares six financial interests: four entries for visits outside the UK; one entry for donations and other support for activities as an MP; and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026